Coralline algae: Evolutionary history

-The corallines have an excellent fossil record from the Early Cretaceous onwards, consistent with molecular clocks that show the divergence of the modern taxa beginning in this period.
-The fossil record of nonarticulated forms is better: the unmineralized genuiculae of articulated forms break down quickly, scattering the mineralized portions, which then decay more quickly.
-This said, non-mineralizing coralline algae are known from the Silurian of Gotland showing that the lineage has a much longer history than molecular clocks would indicate.

-The earliest known coralline deposits date from the Ordovician, although modern forms radiated in the Cretaceous.
-True corallines are found in rocks of Jurassic age onwards.
+The fossil record of corallines matches their molecular history, and is complete and continuous.

 Stem group corallines are reported from the Ediacaran Doushantuo formation; later stem-group forms include Arenigiphyllum, Petrophyton, Graticula, and Archaeolithophyllum.
 The corallines were thought to have evolved from within the Solenoporaceae, a view that has been disputed.
-Their fossil record matches their molecular history, and is complete and continuous.
+True (or crown group) corallines are found in rocks of Jurassic age onwards.

+The crown group corallines have an excellent fossil record from the Early Cretaceous onwards, consistent with molecular clocks that show the divergence of the modern taxa beginning around this period.
+The fossil record of nonarticulated forms is better: the unmineralized geniculae of articulated forms break down quickly, scattering the mineralized portions (disarticulation), which then decay more quickly.
+This said, non-mineralizing coralline algae are known from the Silurian of Gotland, and the earliest known coralline deposits date from the Ordovician, although modern forms radiated in the Cretaceous.

 The Sporolithaceae tend to be more diverse in periods of high ocean temperatures; the opposite is true for the Corallinaceae.
-The group's diversity has closely tracked the efficiency of grazing herbivores; for instance, the Eocene appearance of parrotfish marked a spike in coralline diversity, and the extinction of many delicately branched (and thus predation-prone) forms.
+The group's diversity has closely tracked the efficiency of grazing herbivores; for instance, the appearance of parrotfish in the Eocene marked a spike in coralline diversity, and the extinction of many delicately branched (and thus predation-prone) forms.

 Taxonomy

-The group's internal taxonomy is in a state of flux; molecular studies are proving more reliable than morphological methods in approximating relationships within the group.
+The group's internal taxonomy is in a state of flux; for many years, they were included in the order Cryptonemiales as the family Corallinaceae until, in 1986, they were raised to the order Corallinales.
+Molecular studies are proving more reliable than morphological methods in approximating relationships within the group.
 Recent advances in morphological classification based on skeletal ultrastructure, however, are promising.
 Crystal morphology within the calcified cell wall of coralline algae was found to have a high correspondence with molecular studies.
-These skeletal structures thus provide morphologic evidence for molecular relationships within the group.
+These skeletal structures thus provide morphological evidence for molecular relationships within the group.